Logan-Selley/Seattle_Rent/README.md

 > Provide people the tools to understand Seattle housing costs and hopefully emphasize the need for continued upzoning for additional density to accomodate for rising demand and continued increasing prices

+## Preliminary Findings

+> Drawing any conclusive findings purely from correlation between rent costs and area zoning is impossible for a number of external factors to these visualizations since I am not considering any measure of housing availability and demand or land value for these areas.
+It is also true that on this neighborhood level, there are numerous areas that contain a mix of multiple zonings, which goes past the specicifity of our data to draw conclusions from.
+That being said however, when examining some of this data, pricing averages for single family and multi-family areas is largely similar despite differences in the number of units that these lots can hold, but we do see that areas with mixed-use zoning have some level of increase in comparrison to the lower zoned residential areas.
+It should come as no real surprise that prices decrease the further out from the city center you go with a few notable exceptions such as West Seattle with Alki and
+Seaview.
+MHA zoning is heavily clustered around downtown, but still spreads well into north and south Seattle, which should allow more affordable options for housing going forward.

 ## Data Sources

 ### [City Clerk Neighborhoods](https://data-seattlecitygis.opendata.arcgis.com/datasets/city-clerk-neighborhoods?geometry=-123.248%2C47.450%2C-121.018%2C47.774)